sky-uk/feed/README.md

 ## Known Limitations

 * SSL termination is not supported directly, it is expected the ELB or something else will be terminating SSL.
-* nginx reloads can be disruptive, unfortunately.
-On reload, nginx will finish in flight requests, then abruptly close all server connections.
+* nginx reloads can be disruptive.
+On reload, nginx will finish in-flight requests, then abruptly close all server connections.
 This is a limitation of nginx, and affects all nginx solutions.
 * feed-dns only supports a single hosted zone at this time, but this should be straightforward to add support for.
   PRs are welcome.